 You can also try going for a nicotine-free e-liquid during evening hours.
 This will allow enough time for your body to get rid of the chemicals before bedtime.
 Go through different nicotine strengths and find one that suits your lifestyle best.

 If you don’t want to buy a new e-liquid or change your current nicotine strength, you can try vaping less in the evening so that your body can prepare itself for sleep.

 Sleep disturbances are common with nicotine withdrawal.
 If you quit smoking recently, you might find that you sleep more, or less, during this phase.
 Your body is reacting to the lack of nicotine and other chemicals that you’re typically exposed to on days you smoke.
 Therefore, this transition can cause mental fog and lethargic.

 If you feel sleepy often, you should avoid fighting the need for added rest.
 Try going to bed earlier than you usually do and take naps whenever you feel the need for one.
 As we mentioned earlier, the effects during this transition period may take a little bit of time to wear off, but you will bounce back with a little bit of patience.

-However, insomnia is also a common symptom of nicotine withdrawal, so you may find it difficult getting any sleep after you quit smoking.
+However, insomnia is also a common symptom of nicotine withdrawal, so you may find it difficult to get any sleep after you quit smoking.
 This may cause you to experience extreme fatigue after quitting smoking.
 If you are suffering from insomnia or poor sleep during the first few weeks of you quitting tobacco, the following natural remedies may alleviate your symptoms.